How the school choice lottery works

 - Students returning to their neighborhood school after attending elsewhere

-- Children living near IB schools (less than 1.5 miles to and from that school)
+- Children living near IB Magnet schools who want to attend there (less than 1.5 miles from that school)

 - Students with a sibling already expected at the selected school